 From culture to culture.
 From the past to the present.
 From our ancestors to Ann to you.

-Ann currently lives in Dartmouth with her fiance David, their 2 dogs and 3 cats.
+Ann currently lives in Dartmouth with her partner David, and furry family.